noops-challenge/pathbot/PathbotPy/README.md

 And that's it!
 You have linked your solver to the game world.

 ### Useful things to note about Map object
-The Map object is the only parameter passed to your callable, therefore you have to determine the entire state of the game from your Map object.
-And there are attributes to help you determine just that.
+The Map object is the only parameter passed to your callable; therefore, you have to determine the entire state of the game from your `Map` object.
+There are attributes to help you determine just that.
 Here are the most important ones:

 - `map.rover_position`: Coordinate of the rover's current position
-- `map.exit_found`: Boolean indicating whether exit direction was determines
+- `map.exit_found`: Boolean indicating whether the rover has reached launchpad destination.
 - `map.exit_distance`: Number of moves to get to exit, disregarding obstacles
-- `map.exit_direction`: One of [N,S,E,W,NW,NE,SE,SW], indicating direction of exit
+- `map.exit_direction`: One of `["N","S","E","W","NW","NE","SE","SW"]`, indicating direction of exit
-- `map.move_successful`: Boolean indicating whether the most recent move was successful.
+- `map.move_successful`: Boolean indicating whether the most recent move was successful

 Also you can index the map with coordinates like so: `region = Map[x,y]`.
-Therefore, you never have to directly access `map.matrix` and deal with 2 dimensional lists.
+Therefore, you never have to directly access `map.matrix` and deal with 2 dimensional array/list.
 However, you are always free to do so.

 ## ✨ TODO

 - **Build a GUI**: The game currently runs within the console, which is convenient, but limiting.
 It is difficult to design beautiful cross-platform console UIs.
 Therefore, a GUI will have to be built from built-in libraries.
-Currently looking at using `turtle`.
+Currently looking at using [turtle](https://docs.python.org/3.3/library/turtle.html?highlight=turtle).

 - **Build an Automated Solver**: No automated solver has yet been built for the game.
 You may want to try your hands on this.
 You can scroll up to the section that talks about building your automated solver to learn more about how to proceed.

-- **Test Game Accross Multiple Platforms**: Although, most of the console interactions are theoretically cross-platform, this game has only been tested to work on Linux.
-It will be helpful to test this game
+- **Test Game Accross Multiple Platforms**: Although most of the console interactions are theoretically cross-platform, this game has only been tested to work on Linux.
+It will be helpful to test this game on other platforms.
+Any feedback is appreciated.